thelfer/tfel/docs/web/abaqus.md

 <!-- \newcommand{\paren}[1]{\left(#1\right)} -->

 `MFront` version 3.0 provides two interfaces for the `Abaqus/Standard` and `Abaqus/Explicit` finite element solvers.
+Those interfaces are fairly features complete:

+- isotropic and orthotropic materials are supported.
+- small and finite strain behaviours are supported.

+These interfaces have been extensively tested through `MTest`.
+Tests on `Abaqus/Standard` and `Abaqus/Explicit` shows that MFront behaviours are efficient (to the extent allowed by the `UMAT` and `VUMAT` interfaces respectively) and reliable.

+However, `Abaqus/Standard` and `Abaqus/Explicit` have a long history.

 # Main features

-The introduction material describe the main features available
+The introduction material describe the main features of `Abaqus/Standard` and `Abaqus/Explicit` interfaces.

 ## Supported behaviours